The power of focus: Why you should tackle one goal at a time

 Keller writes, “Extraordinary results are directly determined by how narrow you can make your focus…You need to be doing fewer things for more effect instead of doing more things with side effects.”

 I've been using the “one thing at a time” approach for more than seven years now.
 It's made me happier and more productive.
 And it's because of this success that I've become such a huge advocate for creating a personal mission statement.
 When you have a single over-arching purpose, it's so much easier to prioritize the other things in your life.

 But I want to point out that I'm not advocating slavish devotion to your one goal.
 Not at all.
 While you're pursuing fitness or learning Spanish or traveling the country in an RV, there's still time to work on other areas of your life.
 And you should constantly strive toward holistic personal growth.

 What I'm advocating is choosing one thing that takes priority over all other things, and then sticking to that until you meet your objective.
 If your aim is to achieve a certain weight or — better yet — to develop a fitness routine, then make sure that is the one thing that never gets pushed aside for other priorities.

-And also note that the one thing that's most important to you this year or this month or this week might be different from your personal mission.
+Also note that the one thing that's most important to you this year or this month or this week might be different from your personal mission.
 Or it might be some small subset of that larger goal.
 My personal mission is all about personal growth and exploration.
-But this month, my primary purpose is to develop an exercise habit.
-If I can be certain to set aside thirty minutes for cycling every single day in April, it'll become a habit that I can sustain throughout the summer.
-Biking comes first this month; everything else is secondary.
+But this month, my primary aim is to reduce my alcohol consumption.
+My aim for next month is to — finally! — complete the Get Rich Slowly redesign.